Case Closed: The Time Bombed Skyscraper: Plot

-That morning, Conan receives a call from a strange man asking for Jimmy, who has recently stolen C-4 explosives and challenges him to a game of cat-and-mouse.
-Conan accepts the challenge, and the mystery caller gives him clues leading to bombs hidden all over Beika City.

-Conan finds, intercepts, and destroys all of the bombs, injuring himself in the line of fire while transporting one out of harm’s way.
-He notes that the location of the bombs were or near structures that professor Joel designed.
+That morning, Conan receives a call from a mysterious caller asking for Jimmy, who has recently stolen C-4 explosives and challenges him to a game of cat-and-mouse.
+Conan accepts the challenge, and the caller gives him clues leading to bombs hidden all over Beika City.
+Conan finds, intercepts, and destroys all of the bombs, injuring himself in the line of fire while transporting one out of harm's way.
+He notes that the location of the bombs were or near structures that Joel designed.
 On one occasion, members of the Junior Detective League received a toy plane which is actually rigged with explosives from the bomber.
-Amy remembers the man having a sweet scent emitting from him, wore a long jacket, had a beard and wore sunglasses but is likely a disguise.
+Amy Yeager remembers the caller having a sweet scent emitting from him, wore a long jacket, had a beard and wore sunglasses but is likely a disguise.

-Some of Professor Joel’s projects are burned to the ground, including the Kurokawa, Mizushima, Yasuda, and Akutsu households.
-Professor Joel is interviewed as a precaution.
-Inspector Meguire recalls a case where Jimmy Kudo was called to assist and deduced that a city councilman fatally struck an office worker while under the influence; his son attempted to take the blame instead.
-The councilman was a supporter for one of Professor Joel’s projects.
+Some of Joel's projects are burned to the ground, including the Cornhouser, Mizushima, Yasuda, and Akutsu households.
+Joel is interviewed as a precaution.
+Joseph Meguire recalls a case where Jimmy was called to assist and deduced that a city councilman fatally struck an office worker while under the influence; his son attempted to take the blame instead.
+The councilman was a supporter for one of Joel's projects.
 With the councilman arrested, support stopped, but Joel holds no grudges.
 While transporting a bomb to a safe location, Conan notices the timer has stopped.
-He backtracks his steps pointing out the park nearby which has English style gas lamps nearby.
+He backtracks his steps pointing out the park nearby which has English-style gas lights nearby.

-After stopping another round of bombs on the city’s railroad loop line, Conan visits Professor Joel once again to investigate, viewing a perfectly symmetrical model project.
+After stopping another round of bombs on Yamanote Line, Conan visits Joel once again to investigate, viewing a perfectly symmetrical model project.
 He notes the similarities between the gas lights near the park and the one in the model.
 Seeing the connection between the arson and bombings, Conan understands the truth of the matter.

-Conan calls the authorities using Jimmy’s voice and lures them to Leo’s gallery where he promptly deduces that Professor Leo Joel to be both the serial bomber and recent arsonist.
-Having inherited his knowledge from his father, Lionel, Leo exceeded expectations in his field.
-After gaining fame and fortune from the Loop Line Bridge, Leo quietly snapped with a desire to destroy some of his award-winning projects.
-This is evidenced by his own sentiments how today’s generation of architects are only in the field for a paycheck and lack beauty in their work.
+Conan calls the authorities via Jimmy's voice and lures them to Joel's gallery where he promptly deduces that Joel to be both the serial bomber and recent arsonist.
+Having inherited his knowledge from his father, Lionel, Joel exceeded expectations in his field.
+After gaining fame and fortune from the Yamanote Line Bridge, Joel quietly snapped with a desire to destroy some of his award-winning projects.
+This is evidenced by his own sentiments how today's generation of architects are only in the field for a paycheck and lack beauty in their work.